as understood by Mehedi A. Ali. Note: As of July 2021, The WordPress article is updated, but the PDF is an old, incomplete draft.

 To be clear, the misconception to be clarified is not that the people of Lut (a.s.) think they haven’t done any wrong and that he is pointing out new information to prove otherwise.
 They already know what they are doing is wrong despite having open eyes, as kufr has veiled them.
 He has already told them to desist many times before.
 The Qur’an points out that they have done this in the past, and also Allah SWT does not destroy a community without several warnings.

-The next section clarifies through Qur’an 29:28-9 shows us what exactly is going on, if not adultery or homosexuality.
+The next section clarifies through Qur’an 29:28-9, written in the affirmative, shows us what exactly is going on, if not adultery or homosexuality.
 And here “approaching men” is listed without “besides women”, and instead is linked to a criminal process featuring no retractive particle this time, which is the key difference in its structure when compared to Qur’an 7:80-1

 3. The Actual CRIME of 29:29